 Cty clerk says an inherited house can't be sold until probate & estate account is closed to avoid being taxed .004.
 With the probate closed, there is no executor.
 How do the inheritors get the authorization to sell the house?
 How are the proceeds distributed to the inheritors?
-Ideally, I, as...
+Ideally,...
 Read more »

 The father who passed first gives most everything to his wife and 1 child but writes the other child out of the will.
 The wife, who is expected to pass withinthe next 10- 60 days, her will states her estate is split between the two children.